Waste, Recycling & EthicsUpdated: September 22nd, 2018Created: August 15th, 2015

 The issue to the user is whether waste can be put to what in their designs is deemed good.
 To the group the wasteful argument is one of ethics that bind each person to it's support group yet may not be a universal agreement.

 There may be a moral use of the word waste but that would not apply to a material product.

-Personally I throw away perfectly good food, and some isn't harvested and rots in-situ.
+Personally I throw away perfectly good food, and some isn't harvested and rots in situ.

-Whereas it is true that those who are wanting will see value it the discards of those with abundance there is no moral issue in that either the richer or the poorer have any ethical obligation to each other.
+Whereas it is true that those who are wanting will see value in the discards of those with abundance there is no moral issue in that either the richer or the poorer have any ethical obligation to each other.
 A lion may bring down a far greater animal than it is able to consume, and a single apple tree may produce more that the grower chooses to harvest.

-My experience is that actively growing produce for sale reduces the value of the product as there will be no excess in the notion that I can see larger quantities at a lower cost, meaning a continually increasing production and greater competition.
-My choice was to produce a convenient quantity, well beyond my own use and sell what I could term excess.
+My experience is that actively growing produce for sale reduces the value of the product as there will be no excess in the notion that I can sell larger quantities at a lower cost, meaning a continually increasing production and greater competition.
+My choice was to produce a convenient quantity, well beyond my own use and sell what I could term ~ excess.

 As monetary gain was not a priority the interaction with other became dominant and so I would give produce away and ask the recipients to return the waste for composting.
-Increasing less was returned and understandably no one would come and pick their own produce if I delivered it.
+Increasing, less was returned and understandably no one would come and pick their own produce if I delivered it.
 So all the excess has now become waste.

-If people choose to use their energy complaining about others rather than growing or producing their own consumables and cannot be bothered to collect vegetable and wood that has already been grown and ready to collect then it is they that are wasting an opportunity to use excess produce.
+If people choose to use their energy complaining about others rather than growing or producing their own consumables and cannot be bothered to collect vegetables and wood that has already been grown and ready to collect then it is they that are wasting an opportunity to use excess produce.

 After all there is no such thing as waste just wasteful people, those campaigners and politicians with no moral value that try to get other people to do their dirty work for them and their ethics.
-They are just consumers in the chain to be consumed so no waste their either. :)
+They are just consumers in the chain to be consumed, so no waste their either. :)